cyberkrunk/culturednyc/src/about.md

 <h3>{{ title }}</h3>

-We started this project in the fall of 2019.

 <div class="two-column">

 Nora Maynard’s writing has appeared in _Salon_, _Food Republic_, _Leite’s Culinaria_, and _Chowhound_.
 She did a six-year run as a writer at _The Kitchn_ with her weekly columns “The Celluloid Pantry” (on food and drink in film) and “Straight Up” (on cocktails and spirits). [noramaynard.com](http://www.noramaynard.com)